Research Fellow in Knee Rehabilitation Robotics

 This position will offer opportunities for close collaborations with industry experts, clinicians and patients.
 In addition to carrying out project work, the researcher will benefit from exposure to internal and external expertise in medical device innovation that are supporting the innovation pathway such as IP management, business planning, marketing research, funding application and establishing the spin-out company.

-You will have a strong background in Electronic or Mechanical Engineering, or Mechatronics and Robotics or a closely related discipline.
-You will have knowledge and expertise in sensing system, control, software and hardware development, together with an enthusiastic, proactive approach to translational research and innovation.
+For this role, you should have a PhD (or have submitted your thesis before taking up the role) in one of the following disciplines: Electronic Engineering, Mechanical Engineering, Mechatronics and Robotics, Computer Science or a closely allied discipline.
+You should have experience in advanced hardware platforms for robotics, state-of-the-art signal processing algorithms, and good knowledge of programming languages such as Matlab/Python and c#.
+You should also have knowledge and expertise in control, software and hardware development, together with an enthusiastic, proactive approach to translational research and innovation.

 To explore the post further or for any queries you may have, please contact: